Table of Contents

 In our case, we were “just” flying from DXB > LAX, so the value wasn’t quite as good as if we’d flown further.
 But those options didn’t jive with us wanting to visit Singapore, Vietnam, Australia, etc….and besides, Alex badly wanted to try lots of first class products! 🙂

 Back to the booking.
 Alex collected the necessary SPG points by signing up for (and regularly using) the Starwood Preferred Guest Credit Card from American Express as well as the Starwood Preferred Guest® Business Credit Card from American Express.
+Note: Starwood Preferred Guest (SPG) has since this trip been combined into with Marriott Bonvoy.

 Update: you can now search for Emirates award space directly on the JAL site.